ARE YOU LOOKING FOR A REWARDING, FLEXIBLE VOLUNTEER POSITION?

-The Montgomery County Office of Aging will train community members to serve as Volunteer Ombudsman, advocating for residents of long term care facilities.
+The Montgomery County Office of Senior Services will train community members to serve as Volunteer Ombudsman, advocating for residents of long term care facilities.

 Often, residents in long-term care facilities are unable to advocate for themselves.
 A Volunteer ombudsman visits long-term care facilities with the goal of helping to improve the quality of life for residents.
 If you enjoy visiting with older adults, learning new skills, and encouraging families and residents to find solutions, consider becoming a volunteer ombudsman.

 Encouraging and assisting residents to ask questions & express concerns

 Helping them reach solutions, in collaboration with facility staff and family.